Cogitate-consortium/iEEG-data-release/README.md

 ## Questions?

-If you have any questions, feel free to open an issue or contact the maintainers (alex.lepauvre@ae.mpg.de).
+If you have any questions, feel free to open an issue or contact the maintainers (alex.lepauvre@).

 # Acknowledgments
 This notebook is brought to you by the intracranial team of the COGITATE consortium.